 He deflated.
 “Oh come on now I have to do this every night?”

 “Yes!
 I’m not sure when I will see you again in this realm.
-The timing here and in my realm are so vastly different, it’s hard to determine a minute later from a century later.
-So you must do this every night until you see me again.
+The timing here and in my realm are so vastly different it’s difficult to tell a minute later from a century later so you have to do this every night until you see me again.
 Chances are you may see me in your dreams again first so you must say this phrase or I won’t see you and it won’t work.”

 “It won’t work?
 What won’t work?”

-Daniel finally remembered the gem her eyes looked like from Brandon’s Discovery book.
+Daniel finally remembered the gem her eyes looked like from Bradley’s Discovery book.
 They were like two glistening opals.
 “I promise.
 Every night.”

 ”Oh and don’t drink anything blue- or – or orange!”
 She yelled desperately over a thicket.